Prompt Library · 36 prompts

 - Size: [number of employees, revenue]

-- Board composition: [e.g. "4 experienced business executives + 1 external investor"]
+- Board composition: [e.g., "4 experienced business people + 1 external investor"]

 - Revenue: [figure vs. budget/previous period]